John Franklin: 1823: Marriage and third Arctic expedition

 In 1823, after returning to England, Franklin married the poet Eleanor Anne Porden.
 Their daughter, Eleanor Isabella, was born the following year.
 His wife died of tuberculosis in 1825.
-Eleanor Isabella married Reverend John Philip Gell in 1849.
+Eleanor Isabella married the Reverend John Philip Gell in 1849.
 She died in 1860.

 In 1825, he left for his second Canadian and third Arctic expedition, the Mackenzie River expedition.
 The goal this time was the mouth of the Mackenzie River from which he would follow the coast westward and possibly meet Frederick William Beechey who would try to sail northeast from the Bering Strait.
 With him was John Richardson who would follow the coast east from the Mackenzie to the mouth of the Coppermine River.

 At the same time, William Edward Parry would try to sail west from the Atlantic.
 (Beechey reached Point Barrow and Parry became frozen-in 900 mi to the east.
 At this time, the only known points on the north coast were a hundred or so miles east from the Bering Strait, the mouth of the Mackenzie, Franklin's stretch east of the Coppermine, and a bit of the Gulf of Boothia which had been seen briefly from the land.)
 Supplies were better organised this time, in part because they were managed by Peter Warren Dease of the Hudson's Bay Company (HBC).

 After reaching Great Slave Lake using the standard HBC route, Franklin took a reconnaissance trip 1000 mi down the Mackenzie and on 16 August 1825, became the second European to reach its mouth.
 He erected a flagpole with buried letters for Parry.
 He returned to winter at Fort Franklin (modern-day Délı̨nę) on Great Bear Lake.
 The following summer he went downriver and found the ocean frozen.
 He worked his way west for several hundred miles and gave up on 16 August 1826 at Return Reef when he was about 150 mi east of Beechey's Point Barrow.

 Reaching safety at Fort Franklin on 21 September 1826, he left on 20 February 1827 and spent the rest of the winter and spring at Fort Chipewyan.
 He reached Liverpool on the first of September 1827.
 Richardson's eastward journey was more successful.
 Franklin's diary from this expedition describes his men playing hockey on the ice of the Great Bear Lake; Délı̨nę, built on the site of Fort Franklin, thus considers itself to be one of the birthplaces of the sport.

 On 5 November 1828, he married Jane Griffin, a friend of his first wife and a seasoned traveller who proved indomitable in the course of their life together.
 On 29 April 1829, he was knighted by George IV and the same year awarded the first Gold Medal of the Société de Géographie of France.
 On 25 January 1836, he was made Knight Commander of the Royal Guelphic Order and a Knight of the Greek Order of the Redeemer.